casey-SK/get_lld_tool/README.md

 ## What is it?

-Get LLD Tool is a QGIS plugin to get Legal Land Description (Township Reference System) of a point using a toggle button.
+Get LLD Tool is a QGIS plugin to get the Legal Land Description (Township Reference System) of a point using a toggle button.
 A useful tool for when a coworker asks you for a LLD while your working in QGIS.
 The Township Reference System is used across the three prairie provinces of Canada ( also known as ATS, SaskGrid, & DLS).
 It also sees some use in the USA northern states.

 The tool toggles on and off like the editing button.
 While turned on, a new cursor appears on the map canvas.
 If you click on the canvas, a message bar will appear telling you the LLD of the location you just clicked on.